William Butler (missionary): Early life and education

 William Butler was born in Dublin, Ireland, January 30, 1818.
 Orphaned early in life, he was for some years in the care of a great-grandmother, who used to induce the boy to mount a chair for a pulpit, and, clad in an improvised surplice, to read the lessons for the day from the Church of England prayer book.
 This service was a great comfort to the old woman, who was unable any longer to attend church.

 Until the age of 20, he was connected with the Established Church of Ireland.
-His conversion and his connection with the Methodist movement were brought about by a woman, who berself had come into a conscious religious experience under the influence of the Methodists.
+His conversion and his connection with the Methodist movement were brought about by a woman, who herself had come into a conscious religious experience under the influence of the Methodists.
 This stranger asked Butler, "Do you pray?".
 The thoughtfulness induced by this question led to his conversion, and dedication to the Christian ministry, along with being impressed deeply by a sermon preached in Dublin by Dr. John Price Durbin.